ankidroid/Anki-Android-Backend/docs/OVERVIEW.md

   generated from the service definitions in `anki/proto/anki`. `rsdroid` also provides an adaptor to the Rust database functionality, so that the Rust backend can be used in place of the standard Android SQLite library.

+Other folders:

+`/anki/` - Git submodule containing the Anki Rust Codebase, used both for building into `.so` files, and to obtain the current `.proto` files for use in Java codegen

+`/tools/` Scripts to generate the backend interface and translations

+`rsdroid-testing` - Builds a testing library targetting desktop machines, for use with Robolectric

+`rsdroid-instrumented` - Android Instrumented Test

+This is defined as an application to allow instrumented tests to be run against a library - there may be a better method

 ## Protocol Buffers

 The Rust backend uses Protocol Buffers to define available methods,